SplitOut: Out-of-the-Box Training-Hijacking Detection in Split Learning via Outlier Detection: Evaluation Discussion

+The effectiveness of SplitOut against all split learning training-hijacking attacks proposed so far (FSHA \cite{pasquini_unleashing_2021}, backdoor attack \cite{yuHowBackdoorSplit2023}, SplitSpy \cite{fuFocusingPinocchioNose2023}) is displayed in Table \ref{tab:detection_results_v2}.
+We take the window size to be 10 and use as training data for LOF only $1\%$ of the clients' data, which corresponds to e.g. 9 and 7 training iterations in F-/MNIST and CIFAR10/100 datasets, respectively, with a batch size of 64.
+More comprehensive results covering a wider range of hyperparameters can be found in Appendix \ref{appx-comprehensive-results}.

-In the more simpler MNIST and F-MNIST datasets, our method achieves a TPR of 1 and FPR of 0, meaning it can detect if there is an attack or not with perfect accuracy.
-For the more complex CIFAR datasets, $2\%$ of honest runs are classified as malicious, but that also reduces to zero as more data is allocated for LOF (Supplementary Material).
-We should also note that since AD requires a fewer number of gradients to start running (e.g. compared to LC-Voting), it detects the attack considerably faster than LC.
+In the more simpler MNIST and F-MNIST datasets, SplitOut achieves a true positive rate (TPR) of 1 and a false positive rate (FPR) of 0, meaning it can detect whether there is an attack or not with perfect accuracy.
+For the more complex CIFAR datasets, $2\%$ $\sim$ $14\%$ of honest runs are classified as malicious, but that also reduces to zero as more data is allocated for LOF training (see Appendix \ref{appx-comprehensive-results}), resulting in a higher compute load for the clients.
+In the dataset with a larger number of batches like EMNIST-digits, SplitOut can detect all attacks even with very small data rates such as 0.1\%, 0.25\%, and can also differentiate non-attack situations.
+Importantly, LOF's time to detect attacks does not vary significantly among the different training-hijacking attacks presented so far.